1jour1vin

 with aromas of ripe black fruits and hints of spices and zan

-Structure, a full-bodied wine with mellow tannins, expressing all the richness of its terroir.
-The finish reveals spices, leather, and hints of licorice.
+With its robust structure, this is a full-bodied wine with well-integrated tannins that fully expresses the richness of its terroir.
+The finish features notes of spice, leather, and hints of licorice

 Serve